 Capitalized Interest - The Company capitalizes interest costs incurred to work in process during the related construction periods.
 Capitalized interest is charged to cost of revenue when the related completed project is delivered to the buyer.
-During the three months and nine months ended September 30, 2022, the Company capitalized interest totaling \$265,650 and \$350,857, respectively, to work in process attributable to inventories and property and equipment.
-No amounts of interest were capitalized during the three and nine months ended September 30, 2021.
+During the year ended December 31, 2022, the Company capitalized interest totaling \$804,000 to work in process attributable to inventories and property and equipment.
+No amounts of interest were capitalized during the year ended December 31, 2021.

-Earnings (Loss) per Share - Basic earnings per share is computed by dividing income by the weighted average number of shares of common stock outstanding during the period.
+Earnings (Loss) per Share- Basic earnings per share is computed by dividing income by the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings per share is computed in the same manner as basic earnings per share except that the denominator is increased to include the number of additional shares of common stock that could have been outstanding assuming the exercise of stock options and warrants (determined using the treasury stock method) and conversion of convertible debt.
 The Earnout Shares, which are subject to forfeiture if the achievement of certain stock price thresholds is not met, are not considered participating securities and are not included in the weighted-average shares outstanding for purposes of calculating loss per share.

-Major Customer and Concentration of Credit Risk- We have a limited number of customers.
-During the three months and nine months ended September 30, 2022, sales to two customers accounted for 99% and 96% of total revenue, respectively.
-The total balance due from these customers as of September 30, 2022 comprised 96% of accounts receivable.
-During the three months ended September 30, 2021, sales to two customers accounted for 91% and 7% of total revenue, respectively.
-During the nine months ended September 30, 2021, sales to two customers accounted for 85% and 14% of total revenue, respectively.
-The total balances due from these customers as of December 31, 2021, made up 86% of accounts receivable.
+Major Customer and Concentration of Credit Risk-We have a limited number of customers.
+During the year ended December 31, 2022, sales to two customers accounted for 95% of total revenue.
+The total balance due from these customers as of December 31, 2022 comprised 82% of accounts receivable.
+During the year ended December 31, 2021, sales to one customer accounted for 89% of total revenue.
+The total balances due from this customer as of December 31, 2021, made up 82% of accounts receivable.
 No other customer represented more than 10% of our revenue.
-Loss of these customers could have a material adverse impact on the Company.